AndronixApp/andronix-docs-next/content/en/software/IDEs.md

 position: 13
 ---

-We love to code here and Andronix is a portable computer.
+We love to code here, and Andronix is a portable computer.
 Why not use it to code anywhere?
 You can use full-fledged IDEs inside Andronix.

 <alert type="warning">We have only tested VS code, IntelliJ Idea, IntelliJ DataGrip, MonoDevelop (tested GTKsharp, ASP